The Architecture

 Working ConditionsOptional · Valid

-Included in Federal EPA and CO.
-Optional under CA — but including it gives you a broader defence on environmental differences.
+In Federal EPA and CO.
+Optional under CA — including it broadens your defence on environmental differences.

 Strategic ImportanceOptional

-The role's centrality to the company's revenue, growth, or competitive position
+The role's centrality to revenue, growth, or competitive position

 FAILS VALIDATION.
-"Strategic importance" is not a gender-neutral criterion — it tends to rate revenue-generating roles (historically male-dominated) higher than support roles (historically female-dominated).
-California courts have rejected it.
-CO investigators have flagged it.
-Including this criterion puts the framework at risk.
+Not gender-neutral — tends to rate revenue-generating roles (historically male) above support roles (historically female).
+California courts have rejected it; CO investigators have flagged it.

 Market RateOptional

-FAILS VALIDATION as a primary criterion.
-CA Equal Pay Act explicitly prohibits "prior salary" as justification (§1197.5(a)).
-Courts — beginning with Rizo v.
+FAILS VALIDATION as primary criterion.
+CA Equal Pay Act prohibits "prior salary" as justification (§1197.5(a)).
+Rizo v.
 Yovino (9th Cir.
-2020, en banc) on prior salary — have applied similar reasoning to "market rate alone", since market data at the senior level embeds documented gender gaps.
-This area of law is evolving, not fully settled.
-What is settled: using market data as the primary or sole driver of pay bands creates discoverable exposure.
-You can reference it as one input in a criteria-driven system, but it cannot be the determining factor or a standalone affirmative defence.
+2020, en banc) extended similar reasoning to "market rate alone" — market data at senior level embeds documented gender gaps.
+Reference it as one input; it cannot be the determining factor or a standalone affirmative defence.

 Tenure / SeniorityOptional · Valid